MoralCode/pihole-antitelemetry/FAQ.md

 Blocking is currently split into three lists as outlined in the README.
 These lists are for:
 - domains that are confirmed not to cause any issues with any other services (the main list)
 - domains that have not been tested enough (beta list)
-- domains that definitely break something not related to idle telemetry (borked list)
+- domains that definitely or will very likely break something not related to idle telemetry (borked list)

 This was done so that users could chose what tradeoffs they want to make on the privacy vs convenience scale by choosing to add more than one of the above lists to combine the domains on them.